-The 2017 legacy MCAS test administration included operational tests in the following grades and content areas:
+The 2018 legacy MCAS test administration included operational tests in the following grades and content areas:

-- grade 10 ELA, including a reading comprehension component and a composition component - grade 10 mathematics - grades 5 and 8 STE - high school STE end-of-course tests in biology, chemistry, introductory physics, and technology/engineering
+- grade 10 ELA, including a reading comprehension component and a composition component; - grade 10 mathematics; - grades 5 and 8 science and technology/engineering (STE); and - high school STE end-of-course tests in biology, chemistry, introductory physics, and technology/engineering.

-The 2017 MCAS administration also included retest opportunities in ELA and mathematics in November 2016 and March 2017 for students beyond grade 10 who had not yet passed the standard grade 10 tests.
-A February 2017 biology test was also administered.
+The 2018 MCAS administration also included retest opportunities in ELA and mathematics in November 2017 and March 2018 for students beyond grade 10 who had not yet passed the standard grade 10 tests.
+A February 2018 biology test was also administered.
 This test could be taken as a retest or as a first experience of MCAS STE for transfer students or students in block-scheduled science classes who completed their biology class in January.